mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Inheritance.rst

 Often we build a class but then we need new class that is slightly different.
 It may need additional features or the existing behavior may need to be modified.
-Instead of building this new class from scratch, we can define it based on the existing similar class.
+Instead of building this new class from scratch, we can define it based on an existing similar class.

 .. important::
    The third principle of object-oriented programming is that we build new classes from existing classes.
-   **Inheritance** enables us to define a child (or sub) class based on a parent (or super) class.
+   **Inheritance** enables us to define a child (or sub or derived) class based on a parent (or super) class.
 The child class inherits the features, both attributes and methods, of the parent class.
 The programmer can then add or modify attributes or methods of the child class.

 .. index:: inheritance; specialization